thelittlewozniak/Facebook/README.md

 ## Synopsis
 This is a school project where we need to do an API with CRUD.
-This API needs to discuss with the database in PL/SQL.
-After that, we need to do a client to use all of this in Java EE.
+This API have to interact with the database in PL/SQL.
+In addition, we have to develop a Java EE client wich will be using that API.
-To be more exciting, my friend and I wanted to remake Facebook.
+My coworker and I attempted to make a new Facebook to make things more appealing.

 ## Motivation